docQodly/docs/docs/language/DataClassClass.md

 	|Not condition applied on a statement|	NOT|	Parenthesis are mandatory when NOT is used before a statement containing several operators|
 	|Contains keyword|	%|	Keywords can be used in attributes of string or picture type|

-*	**value**: the value to compare to the current value of the property of each entity in the entity selection or element in the collection.
+*	**value**: the value to compare to the current value of the property of each entity in the entity selection.
 It can be a **placeholder** (see **Using placeholders** below) or any expression matching the data type property.
 When using a constant value, the following rules must be respected:
 	*	**text** type constant can be passed with or without simple quotes (see **Using quotes** below).
 To query a string within a string (a "contains" query), use the wildcard symbol (@) in value to isolate the string to be searched for as shown in this example: "@Smith@".
 The following keywords are forbidden for text constants: true, false.
 	*	**boolean** type constants: **true** or **false** (case sensitive).
 	*	**numeric** type constants: decimals are separated by a '.' (period).
     * **date type constants** : "YYYY-MM-DD" format
 	*	**null** constant: using the "null" keyword will find **null** and **undefined** properties.
-	*	in case of a query with an IN comparator, value must be a collection, or values matching the type of the attribute path between \[ ] separated by commas (for strings, " characters must be escaped with "\").
+	*	in case of a query with an IN comparator, value must be a collection, or values matching the type of the attribute path between \[] separated by commas (for strings, " characters must be escaped with "\").

 *	**logicalOperator**: used to join multiple conditions in the query (optional).
 You can use one of the following logical operators (either the name or the symbol can be used):